ACHIEVING EQUALITY FOR WOMEN IN THE COURTROOM AND IN ADR: IF NOT NOW, WHEN?

 - Address how law firms must establish formal programs through which management and heads of litigation departments ensure that women and minority associates are provided with the opportunity to argue motions in court.

 NAM provides complimentary continuing legal education programs for attorneys, bar associations, corporate and government legal departments, and other legal and business organizations.
-To learn more, contact Stephanie Ball, Director of Continuing Legal Education at email@example.com or call 516.794.8950, ext.
-145.
+Learn more about our CLE programs here.